NatWeiss/ValTree/README.md

 	// save the tree to a new file v.save("Example-modified.txt");

 To Do
 -----

-1. Add the ability to get siblings as a vector.
+1. Add the ability to get children as a vector.

 License
 -------